redjax/redkb/docs/programming/docker/index.md

 ### ENV vs ARG in a Dockerfile

-The `ENV` and `ARG` commands sound similar when explained, but in practice function very differently.
-An `ENV` line sets an environment variable in a Dockerfile, and that environment variable is carried through the build stages.
-An environment variable declared with `ENV` in the base layer is present in the `build` and `run` (or `dev`/`prod`) layers.

-Meanwhile, `ARG` lines represent build args, and must be set at each new layer.
-An `ARG` declared in the `base` stage is cleared/blanked when the `build` layer is reached.
-To make the same `ARG` available in 2 layers, it must be declared twice.

-Another important distinction is that the `ARG` lines are build args, meaning they are only available during the build stage. `ENV` variables are "baked into" the Dockerfile, making them available once the container is built.
+The `ENV` and `ARG` commands in a Dockerfile can be used to control how an image is built and how it functions when live.
+The differences between an `ENV` and an `ARG` are outlined below.

+!!! note

+    This list is **not** a complete comparison between `ENV` and `ARG`.
+For more information, please check the [`Docker build documentation`](https://docs.docker.com/reference/dockerfile/) guide.

+- `ENV`
+    - Define environment variables for the container.
+    - Can be accessed the same way you would on a host, with `$ENV_VAR_NAME`.
+    - Can be set/overridden with `docker build -e`, or the `environment:` stanza in a `docker-compose.yml` file.
+    - Available during both the `build` and `run` phases when building a container.
+        - When building a container (`docker build` or `docker compose build`), `ENV` variables will always use the value declared in the `Dockerfile`.
+        - At runtime (i.e. when running `docker run` or `docker compose up`), the values can be overridden with `docker run -e/--env` or the `environment:` stanza in a `docker-compose.yml` file.
+- `ARG`
+    - Define environment variables that are only available at build time.
+    - Values may be overridden *while building*, i.e. between layers or after a command runs.
+    - Can be set/overridden with `docker build --build-arg ARG_NAME=value`, or the `build: args:` stanza in a `docker-compose.yml` file

 Example: